 HOW MUCH OIL GOES IN THE POT?
 HERE’S A TRICK: Before removing the turkey from its wrapping, place the turkey inside the large pot you’ll use and fill the pot with water, just covering the top of the bird.
 Now remove the turkey.
 The current water level minus about 1/4 inch, will be where you will fill the pot with oil.

 2. Remove turkey, place it on a large tray and remove the wrap.
-Also reach into the turkey and move the neck and stuffing, which is usually wrapped in paper.
-Dry the turkey well prior to applying the marinade and dry rub.
+Also, reach into the turkey and move the neck and stuffing.
+Dry the turkey well before applying the marinade and dry rub.

 3. When the turkey is dry, pour the marinade into the syringe (better to suck it out with the needle) and begin inserting into the breast first, then the legs and finally the wings.
-Obviously, most should go into the breast since it’s the largest.
+Most should go into the breast since it’s the largest.
 Make sure the marinade is going into the meat, not just under the skin.
-Make sure you insert the marinade all over the section you’re working on.
+Make sure you insert the marinade all over the section you are rubbing.
 If I’m using the store bought version, make sure you have two jars on hand because you’ll use almost one and a half jars.
 There’s no art to injecting the turkey.
 You’ll figure it out.